Australian Sports Museum, Gate 3, Melbourne Cricket Ground

 Highlights of the display include the famous ‘Gatting Ball’, his 1999 Cricket World Cup winners medal, worn Test match shirts and boots, and his iconic floppy white hat.

-A general admission ticket to the Australian Sports Museum is required.
-Visitors can add the exhibition and their session time during checkout*
+A general admission ticket to the Australian Sports Museum is required to view WARNE: Treasures of a Legend.

 Yes, it's essential to book a session time for the WARNE exhibit as capacity is limited.